nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### List all Events: `listevent` <a id = "list-all-events"></a>

-Shows a list of all events in the address book
+Shows a list of all events in Paidlancers

 **Format**: `list`